lincbrain/.github/profile/README.md

-In this GitHub organization are the source code, configuration, and documentation for the [LINC Cloud Platform](https://lincbrain.org/), which is used by the LINC team to share data and perform analysis.
+In this GitHub organization are the source code, configuration, and documentation for the [LINC Cloud Platform](https://lincbrain.org/), which is used by the LINC team to share data and run analysis.
 As analysis methods become available they will be published here.

 ## Quick Links